FalcoSuessgott/vkv/docs/server.md

 ```

 ## Output Format
-you can speciy the output format by adding a `format`-URL Query Parameter:
+you can specify the output format by adding a `format`-URL Query Parameter:

 ```bash
 $> curl localhost:88080/export?format=yaml